French

 Related News

-Year 7 went off-timetable to celebrate the important day in the MFL calendar and highlight the importance of learning a language across Europe.
+Year 7 went off-timetable to celebrate the European Day of Languages, an important day where we highlight the importance of learning a language across Europe.